realworldocaml/book/en/parsing-with-ocamllex-and-menhir.md

 OCaml provides lexer and parser generators modeled on lex and yacc.
-Similar tools are available in a variety of languages, and with them you can parse a variety of kinds of input, including web formats or full blown programming languages.
+Similar tools are available in a variety of languages, and with them you can parse a variety of kinds of input, including common web formats or full blown programming languages.

+In this chapter, you'll learn how to:

+* convert input into a structured token stream using `ocamllex`.
+* parse a token stream into an OCaml data structure using `menhir`.
+* handle simple errors in the input data.
+* use all these tools to build a parser for the JSON format.

+## Basic lexing and parsing concepts

-Let's be more precise about these terms.
+Let's be more precise about some of these terms.
 By _parsing_, we mean reading a textual input into a form that is easier for a program to manipulate.

 For example, suppose we want to read a file containing a value in JSON format.
 JSON has a variety of values, including numbers, strings, arrays, and objects, and each of these has a textual representation.
 For example, the following text represents an object containing a string labeled `title`, and an array containing two objects, each with a name and array of zip codes.